Zeex/sampgdk/README.md

 -------------

 The GDK (Gamemode Development Kit) is a library that allows you to write SA-MP gamemodes in C/C++.
-It is built on top of the SA-MP plugin SDK, so gamemodes written with it are basically just ordinary plugins.

-The library provides most of the functions you would find in Pawn, except thoset that either overlap with the C standard library, like file I/O or string utiluties, or could be easily implemented on top of it.
-It also lets you handle standard SA-MP scripting events (a.k.a. "callbacks").

-Visit the [official SA-MP forums topic][topic] for more information and support.
+It mirrors the Pawn scripting API provied by the SA-MP server and lets you handle various SA-MP events a.k.a callbacks in a similar fashion.

 Building GDK
 ------------